About the (in)equivalence between holonomic versus non-holonomic theories of gravity: Introduction

-In teleparallelism \cite{aldrovandi2013,maluf2013}, for instance, there exists a single fundamental field: a metric-compatible flat $\Gamma$.
-In this formulation, gravity is exclusively a manifestation of non-vanishing torsion.
-In symmetric teleparallelism \cite{ferraris1982a,nester1999}, it is a torsion-free flat $\Gamma$, and gravity is a exclusively manifestation of non-vanishing non-metricity.
-In EC theory \cite{hehl1974,hehl1976a,trautman2006}, metric-affine $f(R)$ \cite{sotiriou2007,sotiriou2009,sotiriou2010,olmo2011}, generic metric-affine \cite{hehl1976b}, \textit{etc.}, $g$ and $\Gamma$ are the two independent fundamental fields (Cartan's philosophy).
-In these, gravity is a manifestation of non-vanishing curvature, torsion, and/or non-metricity of $\Gamma$.
+In teleparallelism~\cite{aldrovandi2013,maluf2013}, there exists a single fundamental field: a metric-compatible flat $\Gamma$.
+Gravity, in this formulation, is exclusively a manifestation of non-vanishing torsion.
+In symmetric teleparallelism~\cite{ferraris1982a,nester1999}, it is a torsion-free flat $\Gamma$, and gravity is exclusively manifestation of non-vanishing non-metricity.
+In EC theory~\cite{hehl1974,hehl1976a,trautman2006}, metric-affine $f(R)$~\cite{sotiriou2007,sotiriou2009,sotiriou2010,olmo2011}, generic metric-affine~\cite{hehl1976b}, \textit{etc.}, $g$ and $\Gamma$ are the two independent fundamental fields (Cartan's philosophy).
+Gravity, in these, is a manifestation of the non-vanishing curvature, torsion, and/or non-metricity of $\Gamma$.

-In the gauge-theoretical branch \cite{sardanashvily1983,hehl1995,gronwald1995,gronwald1997}, $g$ and $\Gamma$ are not fundamental entities, but effective fields, constructed as composite objects from more elementary ones.
-This approach mainly consists of gauge theories for external symmetries -- usually the general affine group $Aff\left(n\right)$, one of its subgroups, or their supersymmetric extensions -- which, in general, have a soldering form $e$ and a gauge connection $A$ as set of fundamental fields \cite{hehl1995}.
-Historically, the Lorentz group $SO\left(1,3\right)$ was the first (among the external ones) to be gauged, giving raise to the ECSK theory \cite{utiyama1956,kibble1961,sciama1962,sciama1964}.
-The generators of $\mathfrak{so}\left(1,3\right)$ are necessarily anti-symmetric, which makes a Lorentz connection metric-compatible.
+In the gauge-theoretical branch~\cite{ivanenko1983a,sardanashvily2016a,hehl1995,gronwald1995,gronwald1997,sardanashvily2002a,hehl2012}, $g$ and $\Gamma$ are effective rather than fundamental fields.
+This approach mainly consists of gauge theories for external symmetries --- usually the general affine group $Aff\left(n\right)$, one of its subgroups, or their supersymmetric extensions --- and, in general, have a soldering form $e$ and a gauge connection $A$ as set of fundamental fields~\cite{hehl1995}.
+Historically, the Lorentz group $SO\left(1,3\right)$ was the first external group to be gauged, giving raise to the ECSK theory~\cite{utiyama1956,kibble1961,sciama1962,sciama1964}.
+The generators of $\mathfrak{so}\left(1,3\right)$ are antisymmetric, which makes Lorentz connections metric-compatible.
 In ECSK theory, gravity is exclusively a manifestation of curvature and/or torsion.

-Recently, the gauging of $Spin(4)$ have also shown to produce gravitation \cite{weldon2001,lippoldt2014,emmrich2022}.
-In spin base invariant models, the fundamental fields are the set of Dirac matrices $\gamma$ (in substitution of $e$), satisfying the Clifford algebra $\left\{ \gamma, \gamma \right\} = 2g$, and a $Spin(4)$ gauge connection $\hat A$.
-Analogously to ECSK theory, the generators of $\mathfrak{spin}(4)$ are anti-symmetry, which makes $\hat A$ also metric-compatible.
+Recently, the gauging of $Spin(4)$ have also shown to produce gravitation~\cite{weldon2001,lippoldt2014,emmrich2022}.
+In spin base invariant models, the set of fundamental fields consists of Dirac matrices $\gamma$ (in substitution of $e$), satisfying the Clifford algebra $\left\{ \gamma, \gamma \right\} = 2g$, and an $Spin(4)$ gauge connection $\hat A$.
+Analogously to ECSK theory, the generators of $\mathfrak{spin}(4)$ are antisymmetric, which makes $\hat A$ metric-compatible as well.
 In spin base invariant models, gravity is a manifestation of non-vanishing curvature and/or torsion of $\hat A$.